 European Projects The Institute began coordinating European research projects on frailty in 2010 and has now led and coordinated 5 of them (MIDFRAIL, FRAILOMIC, FRAILCLINIC and FRAILTOOLS, funded by the European Commission’s 7th Framework Programme for Research and the Horizon 2020 Programme), in addition to the European Joint Action on the Prevention of Frailty (ADVANTAGE JA), the coordination of which was entrusted to the Madrid Health ServiceHospital Universitario de Getafe by the European Commission.

-Within the area of aging, our institution also participates as a partner in a further 5 projects.
-Since 2014, it has been involved in SPRINTT, which falls within the Innovative Medicines Initiative, and since 2015, in ACANTO and DECI, which are funded by Horizonte 2020, and VIVIFRAIL, under the European Erasmus+ programme.
-Since 2015, our hospital has also been participating in the FACET project, within the framework of EIT Health, one of the Knowledge and Innovation Communities (KICs) promoted by the European Institute of Innovation and Technology (EIT).
+Within the area of ageing, Hospital Universitario de Getafe has been a partner in another 5 projects since 2014: SPRINTT within the IMI (Innovative Medicines Initiative) programme and since 2015 in the ACANTO and DECI projects, which were funded by the Horizon 2020 programme, and VIVIFRAIL, under the European Erasmus+ programme.
+Since 2015, this Hospital has also been involved in the FACET project, within the framework of EIT Health, one of the Knowledge and Innovation Communities (KICs) promoted by the European Institute of Innovation and Technology (EIT).

 The following graph shows the development of the research projects active at the end of each period.